winstonwoo/bluefocus/readme.txt

 12. The kernel will kill user's pid if there isn't sleep() in the while(1) loop.

 13. Add sleep(1) in app/triggerApp.c for overcoming pid killed issue.

+14. Modified app_thread but there is still problems if many trigger occured at same time no feedback will response for new trigger.

+15. 2014-09-04
+    Now release new version for exhenbition in ZhengZhou with app